kubernetes/kubectl/cmd/kinflate/docs/glossary.md

 The _target_ is the argument to `inflate`, e.g.:

 > ```
->  kinflate inflate -f $target | kubectl apply -f -
+>  kinflate inflate $target
 > ```

-`$target` must be

- * a file path ending with `Kube-manifest.yaml` (i.e. a [manifest]),
- * a directory that immediately contains a file with that name,
+`$target` must be a path to a directory that immediately contains a file called `Kube-manifest.yaml` (i.e. a [manifest]).
- * a URI that resolves to some file or directory on the web (e.g. a github repo) meeting the aforemention conditions.

-The target contains, or points to, all the information needed to create customized resources to send to the [apply] operation.
+The target contains, or refers to, all the information needed to create customized resources to send to the [apply] operation.